RohitChandupatla/pm-s04-g07-project/scope/Charter.md

 <hr/>

-**Approach:** The main objective is to complete the project on time and on budget
+**Approach:** The main objective is to complete the project with in the schedule time and in estimated budget.

 <hr/>